 Our goal with these weekly blog posts is to remind you that SEO really is the fastest path to a successful career in the blogging world, to help break things down and make it more simple, plus answer some of the most burning questions coming from bloggers.
 So today we’re answering one of the most asked questions: How long should a blog post be for SEO?
-We’ll kick off this post with the honest answer to this question, it depends.
-However there are some general guidelines and tricky ways to figure out an exact word count goal.
+We’ll kick off this post with the honest answer to this question: it depends.
+However there are some general guidelines and tricky ways to figure out an exact word count goal and help you rank higher.
 More on that to come.

 How Long Should A Blog Post Be For SEO

 When practicing SEO for bloggers one of the most important aspects of creating quality content is post length.
 Post length refers to how long your blog post is.
 Long-form content tends to generate more page views than short-form or thin content.
 You can read the definition of thin content in our SEO Terms Definition List.
 According to recent statistics, on average long form content generates eight times more page views, nine times more leads, and three times more social media shares.
 So it’s completely obvious in the SEO world that writing longer posts leads to better SEO results!